 We also encourage those without a background in Speech and Hearing to consider taking “SPHSC 371: Hearing Disorders” in our department as a non-matriculated student.
-The course is offered during the Summer quarter.
+The course is also offered during the Summer quarter.
 It is not a requirement, but an option for those looking to familiarize themselves with audiologic concepts and terminology prior to graduate study.

 While we recommend that students who have been accepted into the Doctor of Audiology program take the ASHA required coursework prior to the start of the graduate program, it is not a requirement.
 Every student accepted into the program will meet with an advisor in the Autumn to discuss their undergraduate coursework and identify any deficits.
 Students needing to complete undergraduate courses can take them as electives while in the Doctor of Audiology program.
 Applicants should be aware, however, that completing undergraduate coursework requirements during graduate study could possibly extend the duration of the graduate program beyond 4 years.